 Earning an Income in the Philippines.

-Yes indeed that’s true, unless you have a fat pension you most certainly need to know about earning an income in the Philippines.
+Yes, indeed that’s true unless you have a fat pension you most certainly need to know about earning an income in the Philippines.
+But …

-But The Thought So Many Can’t Get Their Head Around — You Don’t Need a Job to Earn Income!
+So Many Can’t Get Their Head Around This — You Don’t Need a Job to Earn Income!

 But I Have a Lot of Education, Dave, Surely That’s Worth Something?

-Does not matter how much education you have, or experience, the jobs in the Philippines do not pay well.
-You can make more working at Walmart here in the USA than medical doctors and dentists make in the Philippines.
+It does not matter how much education you have, or experience, the jobs in the Philippines do not pay well.
+You can make more working at Walmart here in the USA than medical doctors and dentists make in the Philippines….

-I have six college degrees, including a Masters of Science, and I made about the equivalent of one American dollar per hour teaching the 8th, 9th, and 10th grade of school there.
+I have six college degrees, including a Masters of Science, and I made about the equivalent of one American dollar per hour teaching the 8th, 9th, and 10th grade of school in the Philippines.